Kabuga-lornah/recipe/README.md

 7.  **Recipe Details**: Click on a recipe to view its ingredients, instructions (with text-to-speech option), and nutrition information.
 8.  **Logout**: Log out from the profile menu.

----

-## Contributing
-Contributions are welcome!
-Please feel free to fork the repository, make improvements, and submit pull requests.

----

-## License
-This project is open-source and available under the [MIT License](https://opensource.org/licenses/MIT).